carolinearvidsson/lin513/README.md

 ***modelfilepath:***|Path to the file containing the model.
 If mode is train, this file will be created or overwritten.
 If mode is test, the model will be used to predict lexical complexity.
 ***datafilepath:***|Depending on mode, this will be the path to either the train or test data.
 ***embeddingfilepath:***|Path to the file containing the embeddings.
 To get this file, see section '1.
 Get the embedding file'
-***frequencyfilespath***|Path the the files constituting the the Google Books 1gram frequencies.
+***frequencyfilespath***| Path to Google Books 1gram frequencies.
 For those with access to the mumin server.
 These files are available for download at path: /home/corpora/books-ngrams/english/postwar/googlebooks-eng-all-1gram-20090715-*.txt.
 For those without access to mumin, you can get [the data sets here](http://storage.googleapis.com/books/ngrams/books/datasetsv2.html).

 #### Testing and training
 Let's say you want to name your model file 'trained_model' and you have a training data file named 'train_data.tsv', a testing data file named 'test_data.tsv', a file containing embeddings for test and training data named 'embeddings_train_test' and google 1gram frequency files at path 'google1grams/*.txt'.